wedeling/FabUQCampaign/README.md

 # FabSC
+This plugin runs the samples from an EasyVVUQ campaign using FabSim3 via the campaign2emsemble subroutine.

 ## Installation
-Simply type `fab localhost install_plugin:FabDummy` anywhere inside your FabSim3 install directory.
+Simply type `fab localhost install_plugin:FabSC` anywhere inside your FabSim3 install directory.

-## Testing

 ## Explanation of files
++ FabSC.py:

 ## Detailed Examples